 More information about Christ Gin

 Why a "spiritual"?
-When we were looking for the name for our unique sage gin, the choice quickly fell on the idea giver - i.e. Christian.
+When we were looking for a name for our unique sage gin, the choice quickly fell on the person who gave us the idea - Christian.
 Why?
-Pronounced in English: [ˈkɹɪst'] ['ʃin'] or just ChristGin.
-However, as soon as we showed our product to English Natives, they were astonished, because they separate the syllables in ['kɹaɪst'] ['ʃin'] - and created a clear religious reference by combining Christ(us) and gin.
-From this circumstance - no need - we made a virtue and explored the meaning of sage in some religions and in medicine.
-Our "spiritual" version is meant to embody our experience with it.
+Pronounced in English: [ˈkɹɪst'] ['ʃin'] or ChristGin.
+However, as soon as we showed our product to English natives, they were amazed because they separate the syllables into ['kɹaɪst'] ['ʃin'] - and created a clear religious reference by combining Christ(us) and gin.
+We made a virtue of this circumstance - no need - and researched the significance of sage in some religions and in medicine.
+Our "spiritual" version is intended to embody our experiences with it.

 Sage with spiritual benefits

-Native Americans especially value the American white sage.
-It is used on a variety of spiritual occasions.
-Ideally for ceremonies, such as burning the bundled leaves to create a spiritual bridge between the living and the dead.
+Native Americans particularly value white sage.
+It is used on various spiritual occasions.
+Ideally for ceremonies, e.g. by burning the bundled leaves to create a spiritual bridge between the living and the dead.

 However, it is also used for more practical reasons, in a sweat lodge - to cleanse evil spirits and purify the soul.
-Sage in Christianity , where it was believed, especially in France and England, that the sage could make immortal as ambrosia deorum.
-In the Christian faith, sage is called the plant of Mary and even the Holy Family is said to have found shelter from persecutors under a sage bush when fleeing to Egypt.
+Sage in Christianity , where it was believed, especially in France and England, that sage, as ambrosia deorum, could make you immortal.
+In the Christian faith, sage is known as the plant of the Virgin Mary and even the Holy Family is said to have found shelter from their persecutors under a sage bush when fleeing to Egypt.

-In churches/masses even today there is an ecclesiastical consecration with a bunch of herbs consisting of the seven main herbs: chamomile, wormwood, lavender, peppermint, sage, hyssop and thyme.
-This consecration means something like a request for divine assistance.
-The herbs refer to the salvation of the whole person, to the work of God in creation and to salvation.
-Depending on the region and place, different interpretations are known.
+In churches and masses today there is still a religious consecration with a bunch of herbs consisting of the seven main herbs: camomile, wormwood, lavender, peppermint, sage, hyssop and thyme.
+This consecration means something like a request for divine support.
+The herbs refer to the salvation of the whole person, to the work of God in creation and to redemption.
+There are different interpretations depending on the region and place.

 Sage in medicine

-Real sage is highly valued as a medicinal plant because of its ingredients and antiseptic powers against bacteria, viruses and fungi.
-Sage is used for inflammation of the mouth and throat, digestive problems and excessive sweating.
-In traditional medicine, rheumatic pains, headaches and menstrual pains are also treated with sage.
+True sage is highly valued as a medicinal plant due to its ingredients and its antiseptic powers against bacteria, viruses and fungi.
+Sage is used to treat inflammation of the mouth and throat, digestive problems and excessive sweating.
+In traditional medicine, sage is also used to treat rheumatic pain, headaches and menstrual pain.
 In more recent stress therapy, sage is also used as an anti-depressant for stressed managers.

 Sage in the film industry

-And even more suitable as an anecdote than for imitation is Winnetou's trick to survive the ride through the Valley of the Serpents.
-He rubbed sage on the legs of his horses.
-This kept (in the film) the snakes away.
-His successors unfortunately had worse cards and succumbed to the poisonous bites.
+Winnetou's trick for surviving the ride through the Valley of the Snakes is even more suitable as an anecdote than for imitation.
+He rubbed sage into the legs of his horses.
+This kept the snakes away (in the movie).
+Unfortunately, his successors had worse luck and succumbed to the poisonous bites.